-We develop our genomic tests to answer specific clinical questions, providing patients and physicians with a clear path forward in their diagnostic and treatment journey.
-We use advanced scientific methods, such as RNA whole-transcriptome sequencing and machine learning, to develop our tests and optimize the assay and classifier results for the platform on which the test will be performed.
-Historically, that platform has been RNA sequencing, performed in our CLIA lab.
-In the future, we expect this to also include the nCounter platform for international distribution of our tests.
+We develop our genomic tests using advanced scientific methods, such as RNA whole-transcriptome sequencing and machine learning, and then optimize the assays and classifiers for the platform on which the test will be performed.
+Historically, we have utilized RNA sequencing methods performed in our CLIA laboratory in South San Francisco, California.
+Beginning in 2021, we expect to adapt select tests to be performed on the nCounter Analysis System for their international distribution.